SENS3: Multisensory Database of Finger-Surface Interactions and Corresponding Sensations: SENS3 Database

-\textbf{Perceptual data:} Through the perceptual measurements, we aimed to record haptic psychophysical sensations felt by participants during the free multisensory exploration of surfaces.
+\textbf{Perceptual data:} Through the perceptual measurements, we aimed to record haptic psychophysical sensations felt by participants during the free multisensory exploration of surfaces using their dominant index finger.
 For this, we used the semantic differential method~\cite{Okamoto2013PsychophysicalDO} with 15 points, where participants rated the surfaces based on eight opposing adjectives by moving sliders (implemented in MATLAB's GUI) for each adjective.
-We selected a subset of surface adjectives used by~\cite{baumgartner2013visual}: rough-smooth, flat-bumpy, sticky-slippery, hot-cold, regular-irregular, fine-coarse, hard-soft, and wet-dry.
+We selected a subset of surface adjectives used by~\cite{baumgartner2013visual}: rough--smooth, flat--bumpy, sticky--slippery, hot--cold, regular--irregular, fine--coarse, hard--soft, and wet--dry.
 Before the experiment, we asked the participants to wash and dry their fingers first and then explore all the surfaces without any sensory restrictions---they were free to interact with surfaces by seeing, hearing, and touching---to adjust their adjective limits mentally.
 Following this, we conducted mock trials with five random surfaces to acclimate the participants to the study.
-We randomly presented the surfaces to the participants during the experiment.
+During the experiments, we randomly presented the surfaces to the participants.
 We asked participants to explore the surface freely using all their three senses (visual, audio, and haptic) for fifteen seconds after they heard the sound cue.
-Although they could interact with the surfaces as they wished, we encouraged them to use all haptic exploratory procedures.
+Although they could interact with the surfaces as they wished, we encouraged them to use all haptic exploratory procedures explained during mock trials.
 After the exploration, the participants rated the surface feels by adjusting the scales in the GUI.
-The experimental procedure was conducted in accordance with the Declaration of Helsinki and approved by TU Delft's ethics committee with the application number 3469.
+The experimental procedure followed the Declaration of Helsinki and was approved by TU Delft's ethics committee with application number 3469.
 Three women and ten men with an average age of 26.84 years (standard deviation, SD: 2.034) participated in the experiment.
 All participants gave informed consent.
+The perceptual data collection procedure took 2 hours per participant.